 1. Podcasting is portable.

-Commuting sucks for a lot of us.
+Commuting takes up a lot of time for a lot of us.
 Whether you drive an hour each way or are stuck on a bus or subway, many commuters have 30-60+ minutes twice a day where they’re stuck in a vehicle.

 Unlike reading, podcasts don’t require your visual attention, so they’re a great choice to keep entertained while you’re on the go.
 It’ll feel like you’ve got a friend riding along with you, sharing all kinds of sweet info or stories.